kevin-ehab/Web-Expense-Tracker/README.md

 | ![Trend Line](static/charts/trend.png) | Daily spending trend       |
 | ![Bar Chart](static/charts/plot.png)   | Daily spending % of budget |

+---

 ## 🕹 Demo link
 Try the app using this link: [Expense Tracker](https://web-expense-tracker-production.up.railway.app/)

+---

+## 📕Guide
+1. open the demo link
+2. click `sign up`
+3. add your email password income and saving goal and click sign up
+4. add your expenses by clicking on `add data` (do this daily)
+5. click `generate dashboard` and see the insights and info about your spending patterns
+6. if you want to change the entered income or saving goal, click on the last button and change them.

 ---